marcguery/varif/README.md

   -outfilename FILENAME     Name of the main output file (no extension) that
                             will be appended with the group names --ncores INT              Number of parallel jobs to run --chunk-size INT          Maximal number of variants to be processed in each chunk
-  --ped FILE                PED file
+  --chunk-number INT        Number of chunks to process in a single batch --ped FILE                PED file
   --comparison STR          Compare variants between "families", "lineages",
-                            "selfself" or "all"
+                            "self" or "all"
-  --fixed                   Add population-fixed variants in the result --no-fixed                Do not add population-fixed mutations in the
+  --fixed                   Add population-fixed variants in the result --no-fixed                Do not add population-fixed mutations in the result --all-variants            Add all variants in the result (including fixed
-                            result
-  --all-variants            Add all variants in the result (including fixed
                             mutations)
-  --best-variants           Add only differentially mutated alleles in the
+  --best-variants           Add only differentially mutated alleles in the main
-                            main output (the whole variant for the output VCF)
-  --all-regions             Add variants from all regions of the genome --gene-regions            Add variants only in gene-annotated regions --nucl-window-before INT  Number of bases to include before the allele --nucl-window-after INT   Number of bases to include after the allele --prot-window-before INT  Number of amino acids to include before the
+                            output (the whole variant for the output VCF) --all-regions             Add variants from all regions of the genome --gene-regions            Add variants only in gene-annotated regions --nucl-window-before INT  Number of bases to include before the allele --nucl-window-after INT   Number of bases to include after the allele --prot-window-before INT  Number of amino acids to include before the allele --prot-window-after INT   Number of amino acids to include after the allele --depth INT               Minimal read depth for a sample variant to be considered
-                            allele
-  --prot-window-after INT   Number of amino acids to include after the
-                            allele
-  --depth INT               Minimal read depth for a sample variant to be
-                            considered
-  --ratio-alt FLOAT         Minimal sample proportion of allele/total read
+  --ratio-alt FLOAT         Minimal sample proportion of allele/total read depth
-                            depth to ignore other alleles --ratio-ref FLOAT         Maximal sample proportion of allele/total read depth to ignore it --max-missing FLOAT       Maximal proportion of missing or mixed ASP in each group --max-similarity FLOAT    Maximal ratio of min(mutated samples prop)/max(mutated samples prop) between groups
+                            to ignore other alleles --ratio-ref FLOAT         Maximal sample proportion of allele/total read depth to ignore it
+  --max-missing FLOAT       Maximal proportion of missing or mixed ASP in each
+                            group
+  --max-similarity FLOAT    Maximal ratio of min(mutated samples
+                            prop)/max(mutated samples prop) between groups (non
-                            (non fixed mutations)
+                            fixed mutations)
+  --min-maf1 FLOAT          Minimal population MAF reached in a group to include
+                            a variant
+  --max-maf1 FLOAT          Maximal population MAF reached in a group to include
+                            a variant
-  --min-mutated FLOAT       Minimal proportion of mutated samples in the
+  --min-maf2 FLOAT          Minimal population MAF reached in both groups to
+                            include a variant
+  --max-maf2 FLOAT          Maximal population MAF reached in both groups to
+                            include a variant
-                            most mutated group (non fixed mutations) --output-vcf              Whether to output filtered VCF files or not --version                 Show varif version
+  --output-vcf              Whether to output filtered VCF files or not --verbose                 Show additionnal information --version                 Show varif version
 ```